 Financial Support for Your Graduate Education

-Application Fee Waiver Programs: If you're currently receiving need based financial aid, you may qualify for the application fee waiver program that many institutions have.
-You should contact the admissions office at the institutions to which you're applying to find out what you have to do.
-Usually, you will need a letter from your undergraduate financial aid office.
+Application Fee Waiver Programs: If you're currently receiving need based financial aid, you may qualify for the application fee waiver program at many institutions.
+Contact the admissions office at those institutions to find out what you have to do.

-- Public Service Loan Forgiveness is a program for federal student loan borrowers (see for example Federal Direct Student Loans) who work in certain kinds of jobs.
+- Public Service Loan Forgiveness is a program for federal student loan borrowers who work in eligible jobs.
 The PSLF program will forgive remaining debt after 10 years of eligible employment and qualifying loan payments.
-(If you qualify for the PSLF program, you can use Income-Based Repayment option described below to keep the size of your monthly payments manageable during the 10 years you repay your loans).

-- The Indiana Child Welfare Education and Training Partnership will help Division of Child Services employees pay tuition for a Masters in Social Work degree -- once you have the MSW degree you can begin working toward an LCSW license to be employed as a counselor.
+- The Indiana Child Welfare Education and Training Partnership will help DCS employees pay tuition for a Masters in Social Work degree - once you have the MSW degree you can begin working toward an LCSW license to be employed as a counselor.

-- The American Occupational Therapy Association (AOTA) has succeeded in getting occupational therapy recognized as a profession of national need making occupational therapists who work with children, adolescents, and veterans eligible for additional loan forgiveness.
+- The American Occupational Therapy Association (AOTA) has worked to make OTs who work with children, adolescents, and veterans eligible for additional loan forgiveness.